 Organizational alignment: This exercise brings teams together for shared decision making.
 We learn and talk through how to resolve specific hurdles impacting the core of your patient experience and align immediately on short and long-term solutions that will drive the most significant impact.

 Strategic investments: No more second guessing.
 Your patient journey maps become a tool for identifying top priority investments for your organization, bridging across patient portals, provider-patient relationship training, or patient communication workflows.

 No matter the type of healthcare journey you’re improving — primary care, acute care, virtual care — these four phases hold true.
 Once you learn the interventions that need to take place and build the working team, you’re on your way to improving customer experience for your patients, their families or caregivers, and more.

 I believe, “To achieve design-oriented goals, you need design-ready insights.”
 This means in order to achieve goals like better patient experience, you need insights that enable you to do so.
 These types of insights can only be derived from human-centered and innovative research techniques — a route Highland takes to be deeply attuned to patients’ deep needs, behaviors, and motivations.
-In this approach, we can help healthcare organizations like yours design and launch patient-centric experience strategies that further influence better health outcomes and well-being and overall patient experience scores.
+In this approach, we can help healthcare organizations like yours design and launch patient-centric experience strategies that further influence better patients' health outcomes and well-being, and overall hospital consumer assessment of healthcare providers and systems (hcahps) scores.

 Now that I’ve walked you through all you need to know about patient journey maps, I invite you to begin the process and tell us your goal.
-Are you looking for process improvements, or are you ready to create powerful, seamless analog and digital experiences that meet the true unmet needs of your users?
+Are you looking for process improvements, or are you ready to create high-quality, seamless analog and digital experiences that meet the true unmet needs of your current and new patients?